addff/2510-ITT440/10% Individual Assignment/M3CS2554C/FATHURRAHMAN BIN HASBULLAH/README.md

 ### 🎯 Conclusion
 <div style="text-align: justify;">
 The spike test reveals that the Drupal-based hosting environment faces <b>critical performance challenges</b> that must be addressed before production deployment.
-With baseline response times of 9 seconds escalating to 27 seconds under moderate load (200 concurrent users), the application is **not production-ready** for any significant user traffic.
+With baseline response times of 9 seconds escalating to 27 seconds under moderate load (200 concurrent users), the application is <b>not production-ready</b> for any significant user traffic.
 </div>

 ---